Winning in the Boardroom of CFI Clients

 - The core product CX

-- Customizations that support personalized CX and FI brand support
+- Customizations that support CX personalization and FI brand support

 - Understanding and addressing how both FIs and consumers use and engage with the product